-It seems that Black Friday sales shoppers in the UK agree, as in 2019 the sales growth was found in November - the BBC reported that Black Friday and Cyber Monday had ‘stolen’ sales from Christmas, with a spokesperson from the Office of National Statistics confirming that shoppers ‘snapped up more Black Friday offers’ in 2019.
+In 2018 the sales growth in the UK was found in November - the BBC reported that Black Friday and Cyber Monday had ‘stolen’ sales from Christmas, with a spokesperson from the Office of National Statistics confirming that shoppers ‘snapped up more Black Friday offers’ in 2019.

-Despite a tricky year, John Lewis also pointed to the Black Friday period as a point where it managed to see an increase in interest year on year - something that seemed to be borne out across the country.
+Despite a tricky year, John Lewis also pointed to the Black Friday period as a point where it managed to see an increase in interest year on year - something that seemed to be borne out across the country, and we've been busy predicting the brand's efforts in our John Lewis Black Friday deals page.

 While footfall to bricks-and-mortar stores was down year on year, online traffic for Black Friday in the UK soared 46% year on year - the Brits loving bagging a deal from the comfort of a chair.